 Unit 1 Learn What Flexible Curriculum is Through a Gooru Experience

 To best learn what flexible curriculum is and what it can do, in this unit you will spend time exploring one flexible curriculum site, Gooru.
-Gooru is one of many flexible curriculum sites that kind of acts as a container (holding learning resources) and allows you to search, modify, add, and share resources.
-But by digging into one site, you will come away with an understanding of how online curriculum can be used and managed.
+Gooru is one of many flexible curriculum sites that acts as a container (holding learning resources) and allows you to search, modify, add, and share resources.
+By digging into one site, you will come away with an understanding of how online curriculum can be used and managed.

 - Define flexible curriculum

 View the first 4:15 minutes of the TED Talk: "Richard Baraniuk: The birth of the open-source learning revolution"